HPCBio/BW_VariantCalling/README.markdown

 The script autoArchive.sh is specific to Blue Waters and NCSA Globus endpoints.
 It also makes use of Dart archiving utility, which is not yet available as opensource.

+## Scalability testing

+The scripts
+ realrecal_NONsharedRefGenomeMode.sh
+    and
+ realrecal_sharedRefGenomeMode.sh
+are not a part of the workflow, but rather exist to enable scalability testing on the shared reference files.